Social Impact Driven Tech Recycling Partnership providing Employability Skills for 253 Offenders

-Enable's collaborative approach to delivering social and environmental impact is hitting the high notes with local community partner, Department of Justice and Community Safety, Derrimut.
+Enable's collaborative approach to delivering social and environmental impact is hitting the high notes with local community partner, the Department of Justice and Community Safety, Derrimut.

-Enable was recognised in Victorian Premier’s Sustainability Awards receiving Finalist nomination for the Greener Futures Employability Program in both 2017 and 2018, Hume Business Awards Finalist 2018 and Social Traders Growth Awards Finalist 2018.
+Enable was recognised in Victorian Premier’s Sustainability Awards receiving a Finalist nomination for the Greener Futures Employability Program in both 2017 and 2018, Hume Business Awards Finalist 2018 and Social Traders Growth Awards Finalist 2018.
 There isn't any wonder why.
 Enable's December 2018 Impact report is impressive, reporting support for 450 participants with 14,501 program hours whilst diverting 133,046 kilograms of e-waste from landfill.

 Read more about at Enable's Environmental and Social Impact

-Chair of Enable, Bernadette O’Connor says “Great things happen with collaboration and through this Community partnership we have seen significant growth in our social and environmental impact whist supporting participants in the justice system with future employability options.”
+Chair of Enable, Bernadette O’Connor says “Great things happen with collaboration and through this Community partnership we have seen significant growth in our social and environmental impact whilst supporting participants in the justice system with future employability options.”

-Enable are a trusted Social Enterprise, Australian registered charity and not-for-profit and and accredited E-Waste Recycler.
+Enable are a trusted Social Enterprise, an Australian registered charity and a not-for-profit and and accredited E-Waste Recycler.
 This means, technology is ethically recycled and 100% of profits from donated equipment are retained in the charity to deliver hands on Employability skills to some of Melbourne's most disadvantaged community.

 To find out more:

 Enable IT Recycling, 60 Belfast Street, Broadmeadows.